How to Resize OpenSearch Clusters

 Resize a Database Cluster Using the Control Panel

 When autoscaling occurs, the specified storage increment is added to each node in the cluster, not distributed across the cluster.
 Even when data is uneven across nodes, such as with different partition sizes, each node still receives the same increment.
-The total added storage is approximately the increment multiplied by the number of nodes.
+The total added storage is the increment multiplied by the number of nodes.